P-p-H-d/mlib/README.md

 * SUB(obj1, obj2, obj3) : set obj1 to the difference of obj2 and obj3.
 Default is '-' C operator.
 * MUL(obj1, obj2, obj3) : set obj1 to the product of obj2 and obj3.
 Default is '*' C operator.
 * DIV(obj1, obj2, obj3) : set obj1 to the division of obj2 and obj3.
 Default is '/' C operator.
+* PUSH(container, obj) : push 'object' into 'container'.
+How it is pushed is container dependent.
+* POP(&obj, container) : pop an object from 'container' and save it in '*obj' if obj is not NULL.
+How it is popped is container dependent.
+* PUSH_MOVE(container, &obj) : push and move the object '*obj' into 'container'.
+How it is pushed is container dependent but '*obj' is cleared afterwise.
+* POP_MOVE(&obj, container) : pop an object from 'container' and init & move it in '*obj'.
+How it is popped is container dependent. '*obj' shall be uninitialize.
 * TYPE() --> type: return the type associated to this oplist.
 * SUBTYPE() --> type: return the type of the element stored in the container.
 * OPLIST() --> oplist: return the oplist of the type of the elements stored in the container.